How much do complete (full) dentures cost? -

-Two ways dentists can make their dentures more affordable are:
+Two ways that a dentist can make their dentures more affordable are:

-- Taking a 'stock' (pre-made) denture and fitting it to the patient's mouth.
+- Taking a 'stock' (pre-made) denture and then fitting it to the patient's mouth (a non-custom denture).

-If you're considering a discount denture, you should ask your dentist questions so you know precisely what type of appliance you will get.
+If you're considering a discount denture, you should ask your dentist questions so you know precisely what type of appliance you'll get.

 Ask about the materials that will be used.

-Lesser-quality denture teeth typically don't offer the same "life-like" (translucent) appearance of higher-quality ones.
-They may also be less resistant to wear and staining and may not come in as many sizes and shapes.
+Lower-quality denture teeth typically don't have the same "life-like" (translucent) appearance of higher-quality ones.
+They may also be less resistant to wear and staining.
+Additionally, they may not be available in as many shades, sizes and shapes.

-In regard to the plastic that is used to fabricate the denture's pinkish "base," less expensive plastics may not be as colorfast, as resistant to staining or fracture, or come in as many shades as higher-quality ones.
+Lower-quality denture base plastics (pink denture plastic) may not be as colorfast, as resistant to staining or fracture, or come in as many shades as higher-quality ones.

 Is the denture pre-made?

 While cheap and quick, this type of product typically makes a poor choice.
-(Ask the dentist if they would fit one of these dentures for their own mother.)
+(Ask the dentist if they would fit one of these dentures for their own mother.
+They wouldn't.)